Meth Withdrawal & Detox

-Some people may experience these symptoms for a few days.
-This is especially true of the psychological symptoms.
+Some people may experience these symptoms for a few days, especially the psychological symptoms.
 To combat the symptoms of coming down from meth, some people will go through cycles of binging.
-They will use the drug frequently in a relatively short period to maintain their high but also avoid coming down.
+They will use the drug frequently in a relatively short period to maintain their high and avoid coming down.

 - Extreme fatigue